These Places Shouldn't be Missed on Your Manila Trip

 5. Manila Cathedral

-Founded in 1571, Manila Cathedral has been destroyed by fire, earthquakes, and war, and the imposing monument on Plaza de Roma today is the eighth reconstruction.
-That doesn't detract from the sight, and unlike San Agustin, you can enter even if a wedding is taking place.
+Founded in 1571 Manila Cathedral has been destroyed by fire earthquakes and war and the imposing monument on Plaza de Roma today is the eighth reconstruction.
+That doesn't detract from the sight and unlike San Agustin you can enter even if a wedding is taking place.

-The cathedral was restored a few years ago, and Pope Francis celebrated a mass there shortly after it reopened in 2015.
-The high vaults in the nave, the reflective marble floor, and the stained glass windows designed by 20th-century Filipino artist Galo Ocampo are all worth a look.
+The cathedral was restored a few years ago and Pope Francis celebrated a mass there shortly after it reopened in 2015.
+The high vaults in the nave the reflective marble floor and the stained glass windows designed by 20th-century Filipino artist Galo Ocampo are all worth a look.
 This is the Archdiocese of Manila's religious center.
-During the Spanish colonial period, it was the residence of the Spanish Archbishop of Manila, who had jurisdiction over the entire archipelago.
-You can visit this tourist attraction at any time of the day, so a bambike night experience can also be enjoyable.
+During the Spanish colonial period it was the residence of the Spanish Archbishop of Manila who had jurisdiction over the entire archipelago.
+You can visit this tourist attraction at any time of the day so a bambike night experience can also be enjoyable.

 6. San Agustin Church

-The San Agustin Church, a UNESCO World Heritage site, is a national treasure and one of the most popular tourist destinations in the Philippines.
-This Catholic church has a unique history, which is reflected in the architectural details.
+The San Agustin Church a UNESCO World Heritage site is a national treasure and one of the most popular tourist destinations in the Philippines.
+This Catholic church has a unique history which is reflected in the architectural details.
 Close inspection reveals Chinese and Spanish influences in the design.
-After battles and natural disasters, the church has been rebuilt several times.
+After battles and natural disasters the church has been rebuilt several times.

 Take note of the carvings on the large wooden doors that lead to the chapel.
-If you are interested in history or architecture, it is worthwhile to hire a local guide who can take you on a walking tour of the area and describe intricate details of the church that you may have missed on your own.
-The church was built in the opulent Baroque style and is worth seeing for its magnificent interior, which features trompe l'oeil paintings on the barrel vault and pilasters that mimic pediments, reliefs, rosettes, laurels, and other intricate mouldings.
+If you are interested in history or architecture it is worthwhile to hire a local guide who can take you on a walking tour of the area and describe intricate details of the church that you may have missed on your own.
+The church was built in the opulent Baroque style and is worth seeing for its magnificent interior which features trompe l'oeil paintings on the barrel vault and pilasters that mimic pediments reliefs rosettes laurels and other intricate mouldings.

 7. Ayala Museum

-In the large, air-conditioned former stock exchange building in Makati, there is a museum dedicated to Philippine art, ethnology, and archaeology.
-Explore Philippine culture, art, and history at the Ayala Museum, one of the best places to visit in Manila.
-The museum's four floors feature dioramas depicting history, a captivating textile collection, and graceful pieces of Pre-Hispanic gold jewelry.
+In the large air-conditioned former stock exchange building in Makati there is a museum dedicated to Philippine art ethnology and archaeology.
+Explore Philippine culture art and history at the Ayala Museum one of the best places to visit in Manila.
+The museum's four floors feature dioramas depicting history a captivating textile collection and graceful pieces of Pre-Hispanic gold jewelry.

-The rotating arts are one of the museum's highlights, displaying the Luna and Amorsolo, and it is recommended that visitors visit the museum with guides to ensure an insightful experience.
-There are six main permanent exhibitions, which deal with traditional Filipino maritime vessels, embroidered silk worn by the Philippines' 19th-century elite, porcelain as a legacy of a thousand years of trade with China, and works of art by artists such as Fernando Zóbel and Juan Luna from the 19th and 20th centuries.
+The rotating arts are one of the museum's highlights displaying the Luna and Amorsolo and it is recommended that visitors visit the museum with guides to ensure an insightful experience.
+There are six main permanent exhibitions which deal with traditional Filipino maritime vessels embroidered silk worn by the Philippines' 19th-century elite porcelain as a legacy of a thousand years of trade with China and works of art by artists such as Fernando Zóbel and Juan Luna from the 19th and 20th centuries.

-One incredible gallery is filled with gold items made by Filipino cultures prior to colonization, while the Diorama Experience contains 60 chronologically ordered models of the country's history.
+One incredible gallery is filled with gold items made by Filipino cultures prior to colonization while the Diorama Experience contains 60 chronologically ordered models of the country's history.

 8. Robinsons Place Mall

-Robinsons Place, one best places to visit in Manila, has seven stories of the most premium and luxury brands of apparel, cosmetics, merchandise, and more.
-With a plethora of entertainment options, as well as numerous retail stores and gaming zones, this location is ideal for a family day outing.
-After you've exhausted your shopping options, you can choose from a variety of meals at the dining establishments.
+Robinsons Place one best places to visit in Manila has seven stories of the most premium and luxury brands of apparel cosmetics merchandise and more.
+With a plethora of entertainment options as well as numerous retail stores and gaming zones this location is ideal for a family day outing.
+After you've exhausted your shopping options you can choose from a variety of meals at the dining establishments.

-While a mall may not be at the top of your list for discovering Manila's culture, Robinsons Place Mall has a surprising number of unique stores selling local items.
-While many locals shop here, it is also a popular destination for tourists.
+While a mall may not be at the top of your list for discovering Manila's culture Robinsons Place Mall has a surprising number of unique stores selling local items.
+While many locals shop here it is also a popular destination for tourists.

-Keep an eye out for Philippine-specific clothing, cosmetics, bags, and food.
-The mall is large, so allow time to walk through it and explore the stores.
+Keep an eye out for Philippine-specific clothing cosmetics bags and food.
+The mall is large so allow time to walk through it and explore the stores.
 The modern structure of the mall stands in stark contrast to the rustic and historic landmarks that surround it.

 The Bottom Line

-Manila is famous for having the world's oldest Chinatown, as well as being a commercial destination with some of the most important historical monuments.
-It is also known as 'The Pearl of the Orient,' among other nicknames.
-Intramuros, or the walled city, is another popular destination where you can see famous old-world landmarks.
+Manila is famous for having the world's oldest Chinatown as well as being a commercial destination with some of the most important historical monuments.
+It is also known as 'The Pearl of the Orient' among other nicknames.
+Intramuros or the walled city is another popular destination where you can see famous old-world landmarks.

 The best time to visit Manila is between the months of January and April.
 You can enjoy outdoor activities and sightseeing tours during this time of year because the temperature ranges from 27 to 22 degrees.
 Manila is only one of many wonderful places to visit in the Philippines.
-There are numerous additional side trips you can add to your itinerary, ranging from beautiful beaches to other islands in the archipelago.
-Agoda.com is your one-stop shop to book your flights, hotels, or holiday homes when traveling to Manila.
+There are numerous additional side trips you can add to your itinerary ranging from beautiful beaches to other islands in the archipelago.
+Agoda.com is your one-stop shop to book your flights hotels or holiday homes when traveling to Manila.